Accounting scandal: Notable outcomes

 The Enron scandal turned into the indictment and criminal conviction of Big Five auditor Arthur Andersen on June 15, 2002.
 Although the conviction was overturned on May 31, 2005, by the Supreme Court of the United States, the firm ceased performing audits and split into multiple entities.
-The Enron scandal was defined as being one of the biggest audit failures of all time.
-The scandal included utilizing loopholes that were found within the GAAP (General Accepted Accounting Principles).
+The Enron scandal was defined as one of the biggest audit failures of all time.
+The scandal included utilizing loopholes that were found within the Generally Accepted Accounting Principles (GAAP).
 For auditing a large-sized company such as Enron, the auditors were criticized for having brief meetings a few times a year that covered large amounts of material.
 By January 17, 2002, Enron decided to discontinue its business with Arthur Andersen, claiming they had failed in accounting advice and related documents.
 Arthur Andersen was judged guilty of obstruction of justice for disposing of many emails and documents that were related to auditing Enron.
 Since the SEC is not allowed to accept audits from convicted felons, the firm was forced to give up its CPA licenses later in 2002, costing over 113,000 employees their jobs.
 Although the ruling was later overturned by the U.S. Supreme Court, the once-proud firm's image was tarnished beyond repair, and it has not returned as a viable business even on a limited scale.

 On July 9, 2002, George W. Bush gave a speech about recent accounting scandals that had been uncovered.
 In spite of its stern tone, the speech did not focus on establishing new policy, but instead focused on actually enforcing current laws, which include holding CEOs and directors personally responsible for accountancy fraud.

-In July 2002, WorldCom filed for bankruptcy protection in what was considered at the time as the largest corporate insolvency ever.
+In July 2002, WorldCom filed for bankruptcy protection in what was considered at the time the largest corporate insolvency ever.
 A month earlier, the company's internal auditors discovered over $3.8 billion in illicit accounting entries intended to mask WorldCom's dwindling earnings, which was by itself more than the accounting fraud uncovered at Enron less than a year earlier.
 Ultimately, WorldCom admitted to inflating its assets by $11 billion.

 These scandals reignited the debate over the relative merits of US GAAP, which takes a "rules-based" approach to accounting, versus International Accounting Standards and UK GAAP, which takes a "principles-based" approach.
 The Financial Accounting Standards Board announced that it intends to introduce more principles-based standards.
 More radical means of accounting reform have been proposed, but so far have very little support.
 The debate itself overlooks the difficulties of classifying any system of knowledge, including accounting, as rules-based or principles-based.
 This also led to the establishment of the Sarbanes-Oxley Act.
-On a lighter note, the 2002 Ig Nobel Prize in Economics went to the CEOs of those companies involved in the corporate accounting scandals of that year for "adapting the mathematical concept of imaginary numbers for use in the business world."
+On a lighter note, the 2002 Ig Nobel Prize in Economics went to the CEOs of those companies involved in the corporate accounting scandals of that year for "adapting the mathematical concept of imaginary numbers for use in the business world".